 2. The midrange resembles a pullover motion.

-3. The end position duplicates the finishing motion of
+3. The end position duplicates the finishing motion of a rowing movement.

 This is an advanced exercise to say the least!